gemfire/spring-for-gemfire-examples/spring-data/queries/README.md

 ## Description
 In this example we will demonstrate different kinds of queries.
 The kinds of queries we will demonstrate are listed below.
 1. OQL Queries - OQL is similar to SQl and can be used to query regions like SQl queries tables in a relational database.
-2. Continuous Queries - Continuous queries are special OQl queries that run continuously and are updated when th returned result set changes (like when data is added/removed on the region)
+2. [Continuous Queries](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/developing-continuous_querying-chapter_overview.html) - Continuous queries are special OQL queries that you register with the server.

 ## Prerequisites
 In order to run the following example one requires the following to be set up: